IAnalyzeGenomes/CallVars/README.md

 **CallVars is an automated, reproducible and scalable Snakemake workflow that takes paired-end FastQ files directly to a filtered list of high confidence variants for clinical review.
 This workflow largely follows [Broad Institute's Best Practices](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145) guidelines for germline short variant discovery (SNPs + Indels) for single sample and also reports a filtered list of somatic variants.**

 **CallVars is configured to run with parameters listed in "config.yaml" file, which is attached in this repository.
 You may change parameter values in config file to customize the workflow to your needs.
 You can list your samples (within "SAMPLE" section) in config file to scale the workflow.
 You can also choose to run the workflow either with hg19 or hg38 version of human reference genome.
-The description below id pertaining to hg19.**
+The description below is pertaining to hg19.**

+CallVars can be helpful to anyone working with targeted gene panels or even whole exomes to detect disease causing/associated variants that can potentially help clinicians with a diagnosis/treatment.
+If you think CallVars can help with your study, feel free to DM me on twitter [(@IAnalyzeGenomes)](https://twitter.com/IAnalyzeGenomes) with any questions.
+Feedback/comments/bug reports/contributions are welcome for its improvement.

 ## <ins>Benchmarking:</ins>
 CallVars reported a 100% sensitivity for SNPs and 98.5% sensitivity for SNPs+Indels in four Genome In A Bottle (GIAB) samples [NA12878, NA24385, NA24143 and NA24149] combined, for a targeted panel of 64 cancer specific genes as listed below.
 VCFEVAL utility from Real Time Genomics was used to evaluate the sensitivity.